Designer of Torus

 Joe also writes a weekly blog about current key topics to game design, called: Crazy Like a Box, where you’ll always pick up useful tips on clever approaches to board game design.

-Publisher at Analog Game Studios and Partner Designer of Centrix with Corey Myckan.
+Publisher at Analog Game Studios and Co-Designer of Centrix with Corey Myckan and #demidancer with Elisa Prashad.

 Life can always use a whole lot more fun; an attitude that’s been with me a long time.

-I’ve been playing board games since I was a little kid, so I get to be a big kid when I play a new game; that’s the best part.
+I’ve been playing board games since I was a little kid, so I get to be a big kid when I play a new game.

-I spent over 10 years in the Canadian Army and the past 20 years as a business professional and entrepreneur and then I combined my skills with my love of games.
-I started Analog Games Studios to make a difference; to find and publish unique and clever games created by fresh new game designers all over the world and of course: have fun.
+I spent over 10 years in the Canadian Army and the past 20 years as a business professional and entrepreneur, after which I combined my skills with my love of games.
+I started Analog Game Studios to make a difference; to find and publish unique and clever games created by fresh new game designers all over the world and of course: have fun.

 Play our games and if you love them, tell everyone and if not, tell me.